mamiriqbal1/rag_book_qa_prompt/README.md

 ## 🌟 What would you find here

 The notebook demonstrate the following steps

 1. Extraction of the relevant text from Cambridge O Level Computer Science book.
-    - Only the main body text is extracted.
+    - Only the main body text including tables is extracted.
-    - Following sections are excluded: table of content, index, sample questions at the end of each chapter, diagrams, tables, and other elements that were not part of the main text.
+    - Following sections are excluded: table of content, index, sample questions at the end of each chapter, and diagrams.
     - Every document needs to be carefully analyzed in order to extract useful text.
 This step is of utmost importance since answers to any user questions will depend upon the quality of input provided to the large language model.
-2. The text was splitted into chunks and vector embeddings were created using HuggingFaceInstructEmbeddings.
+2. The text was splitted into chunks using NLTKTextSplitter and vector embeddings were created using HuggingFaceInstructEmbeddings.
 3. Langchain's FAISS vector store is used for saving embeddings.
-4. Relevant texts were retrieved using similarity search
+4. Text relevant to the user query were retrieved from the index database using similarity search.
 5. The final prompt is generated based on the searched context and copied to the clipboard.
 6. You just need to open you favorite LLM (e.g. chat.openai.com) and past the prompt to get the required answer.